Up with People

-Up with People (UWP) was an American 501(c)(3) nonprofit organization.
+Up with People (UWP) is an American 501(c)(3) nonprofit organization.
 Up with People staged song and dance performances promoting themes such as multiculturalism, racial equality, and positive thinking.
-Critics, including some former Up with People performers, once accused the organization of exploiting its members and of contributing to moral propaganda and oppression.

 History

 Founding

 UWP was born out of a split from Moral Re-Armament, a multifaith religious movement.
 In 1965, J. Blanton Belk dedicated his energies to creating an organization for young adults that enabled them to interact with the world through positivity and music.
 He created Up with People (UWP) to bring people together for the common good regardless of ideology, political affiliation, ethnicity, race, or religious affiliation.
 Up with People was officially incorporated as a "501(c)(3) nonprofit, apolitical, non-sectarian international educational organization" in 1968 under the leadership of Belk.